 securing the support of local residents and schools to make

 this Disc Golf Park a reality.
-Mark is overseas again and Dylan Cooper has doing a sterling job keeping up the profile
+Mark is overseas again along with previous contact for the course Dylan Cooper has been pleased with the new life the sport has enjoyed in our capital lately thanks to an energetic group of regular players.
+They have doing a sterling job keeping up the profile

 Click here for a 2Mb PDF version of the Harcourt Scorecard

 When the NZ Tour comes to Harcourt Park, some of the tee positions are moved back and the course takes on quite a different light.